striezel/htmlify/readme.md

 The text is read from one or more input file(s), which have to be specified as command-line arguments to the program.

-# Documentation

-There is no documentation yet - apart from this readme file.

 # Building htmlify from source

 ## Prerequisites